Is your pizza stone looking rough with burnt spots and greasy spots? Check out how to clean your pizza stone so you are ready to use it again.

 One tip is to always make sure your stone is warm when making pizzas.
 I leave my stone in the oven most of the time except when I am baking.
 The stone will harden over time and use.
 You do not want to remove the stone until it has fully cooled down.
 Removing a hot stone and placing it on a cold surface can cause it to crack.

-Check out how to clean your blender and your dishwasher!
+Check out how to clean your dishwasher!